Magne Furuholmen: Visual arts

-largest commission to date - a ceramic sculpturepark in the Oslo region consisting of 50 tonnes of clay, opened in June 2016.
+largest commission to date – a ceramic sculpturepark in the Oslo region consisting of 50 tonnes of clay, opened in June 2016.

 Magne Furuholmen is also a well known visual arts artist working with glass, paint, etching and woodcut and has exhibited his works all around the world.

 His art has been displayed at The Henie Onstad Kunstsenter in Oslo, and he has also shown his work at The London Art Fair.
 In 2001, Furuholmen was commissioned to design an official Norwegian postage stamp.
-In 2005 he decorated the 11 floors of the Royal Caribbean International cruiseship Adventure of the Seas with sheets of glass of his work.
+In 2005, he decorated the 11 floors of the Royal Caribbean International cruiseship Adventure of the Seas with sheets of glass of his work.

 2014: Furuholmen started working on his biggest commission to date, for what ended up being Scandinavia's largest ceramic sculpture-park.

 2015: Magne exhibited works in Edinburgh, and his collaboration with Dovecot Studios of Edinburgh for his "Peeling a Glass Onion" exhibition was made into a shortfilm shown on the BBC-website.

+In 2025, the National Arts Club staged an exhibition of 49 prints by Furuholmen, inspired by Henri Matisse's designs for the interior and vestments of the Chapelle du Rosaire de Vence.